Elective courses

 Alexandra S. Latini

-Description: Oxidative processes are involved in the control of mitochondrial energy production.
-The main oxidative processes in different cellular scenarios in the central nervous system, as well as in peripheral tissues, will be discussed.
-The main tools used to study mitochondrial function will also be presented.
+Description: Oxidative processes involved in the control of mitochondrial energy production.
+The main oxidative processes in different cellular scenarios in the central nervous system, as well as in peripheral tissues.
+The main tools used to study mitochondrial function.

 BQA510048 – Scientific Methodology Applied to Biomedical Sciences